The official blog of the Lung Institute.

 Try this in Combination with Natural Treatments for COPD

-Although natural treatments for COPD and traditional treatments can be beneficial to respiratory health, if you’re looking to take a more proactive approach to treatment, it’s time to consider stem cell therapy.
-Rather than only addressing the symptoms of lung disease, stem cell therapy acts to directly affect disease progression, working to improve quality of life and pulmonary function within patients.
+Although natural treatments for COPD and traditional treatments can be beneficial to respiratory health, if you’re looking to take a more proactive approach to treatment, it’s time to consider cellular therapy.
+Rather than only addressing the symptoms of lung disease, cellular therapy acts to directly affect disease progression, working to improve quality of life and pulmonary function within patients.
 For those who suffer from lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

-If you or a loved one suffers from a chronic lung disease like COPD, pulmonary fibrosis, emphysema or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic lung disease like COPD, pulmonary fibrosis, emphysema or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.

 Interested in our natural treatments for COPD?
 Share your thoughts and comments below.